 - Andorra is the only co-principality in the world.
 This means that the President of France and the Bishop of La Seu d’Urgell of Catalonia share Princedom.

 - It is the only country in the world where Catalan is the official language.

 - Only about one third of the people living in Andorra are Andorran nationals.
 The rest of the population is Spanish, French, and Portuguese.
-This means that two-thirds of its residents cannot vote, hold office as head of state, or own 33% or more of any Andorran stock.
+This means that two-thirds of its residents cannot vote, or hold office as head of state.

 ANDORRA TRAVEL GUIDE

 When to go

 Visit in the winter and you’ll see what skiing is all about.
 If you’re not into that you can visit in the summer and get to discover picture postcard landscapes.

 Part of what makes visiting Andorra so special is the way to get there, it’s not like you can just fly in!
 One must first land in Spain or France and take a bus and or car.
 Part of the journey is admiring the drive up (or down) to this special place.
 If you do not have a car we suggest you barrow and or rent one because it will make getting around a lot easier.